Crop Rotation

-Crop rotation allows you to naturally interrupt the life cycle of pests so they cannot become established.
-Of course, this applies only the to annual plantings, not the perennial plants, such as asparagus.
+Importantly, crop rotation allows you to naturally interrupt the life cycle of pests and diseases so they cannot become established.

 Separate the garden into sections.
-Anything from 4-8 areas can be entertained.
-They can be part of one bed, or they can be a group of beds.
-It doesn't matter.
-What does matter is that you rotate the crops around the beds systematically.
-Counterclockwise is generally the rule of thumb for crop rotation.
+Anything from 4-8 areas is ideal.
+They can be part of one bed, or they can be a group of beds, it doesn't matter.
+Visualise it, draw it down, mark it out — or do what you need to get the picture of how it will work in your garden.

 The suggestions here will be put in very broad terms.
 It is impossible to predict every combination of vegetables that you will want to grow, but the principles are fairly straight forward.